J4GL/MSM_SF17_Cost_Calculator/README.md

-# ⭐ MapleStory M - Starforce Niveau 17 Cost Tracker
+# ⭐ MapleStory M - Starforce lvl 17 Cost Tracker

 A web application to track the cost of Starforce Level 17 upgrades in MapleStory M. Calculate average upgrade costs, monitor spending patterns, and import historical data from your notes.